esrlabs/gerrithooks/README.md

 Create a gemset, install all your wanted plugins, link from rvm wrappers to the respective hooks in gerrit/hooks.

+I had to create the wrapper for the binaries manually with:
+`rvm wrapper 2.3.0@gerrithooks patchset-created` and `rvm wrapper 2.3.0@gerrithooks ref-updated`.

 ## Plugin-System

 ### Base